robertojmm/rmdb/README.md

 * [x] Enable library cache
 * [ ] Center poster inside columns (some posters are smaller)
 * [x] Add 'viewed or not viewed' to movies and also to the editor (toggle)
-  - [ ] Should I move this option from the form to the editor?
 * [ ] Filter movies by 'viewed or not viewed'
 * [x] Create movie form
   - [x] Allow editing/saving changes